icpcatucsd/icpcatucsd.github.io/content/meeting-schedule.md

 draft: false
 ---

-## Weekly Meeting Schedule
+## Weekly Topic Meeting Schedule

-Our Fall 2025 weekly meeting time will be announced during Week 1.
+Our Fall 2025 weekly topic meeting are Tuesdays 6-8pm.
 At each meeting, we learn new algorithm and data structures concepts through practice competition problems.

 ## Practice Contest Schedule